mlibrary/about-amherst/src/content/home.md

   mapImage: /assets/map-image.png
 communitySection:
   description: >-
-    Learn how ACP is involved in the Amherst campus community and opportunites to connect with us.
+    Learn how ACP is involved in the Amherst College campus and community and opportunites to connect with us.
   heading: We help build community
-  communityImage: /assets/community-image.jpg
+  communityImage: assets/amherst-bear.jpg
 ---